Ferrets are obligate carnivores, which means they should only eat meat, and they only require meat to fulfil their nutritional requirements.

 For this reason I advise feeding only high quality raw foods from reputable suppliers - and remember, cheap foods are cheap for a reason!

 Feeding raw requires some research and planning to ensure the diet is a balanced source of nutrition for ferrets with 80% muscle meat, 10% bone and 10% organ.
 It is not as simple as just feeding uncooked meats.

 It's worth mentioning that most cheap cat foods and all dog foods are unsuitable for ferrets and should not be fed.

 Ferrets require an essential amino acid called taurine in their diet, which is required for heart and muscle function.

 Cat food does contain taurine, but most do not contain high enough levels of protein and fat to maintain ferrets, and many contain a lot of fillers.
 Ferrets require at least 36% protein and 18% fat in their diet, and most cat food brands only contain around 30% protein and 10% fat.
+However, Thrive Premium Plus Cat food and other similar high quality cat food diets may be more suitable than dry diets marketed for ferrets!
+Always check the ingredients and analysis.
 Feeding a deficient diet will lead to ferrets in poor condition - prone to picking up infections and becoming ill.

-Here at Mischief Maker Ferretry, the ferrets get raw mince and chunks at least once daily and whole prey occasionally.
+Here at Mischief Maker Ferretry, the ferrets get raw mince at least once daily and whole prey occasionally.